7 File Handling Operations in Python Explained with Programming Examples

 There are multiple modes to open the file.

-“r+” mode: Open the file for reading writing.
+Open the file for reading and writing.
 The pointer will be assigned at the beginning of the file to read and write a file.
-It will throw an I/O error if the file not exist.
+It will throw an I/O error if the file does not exist.

-“a” mode: Open file in append mode.
+Open the file in append mode.
 Instead of overwriting original content, in this mode, you can append the new content at the end of the file.
 If the file is not present, a new file will be created with the file name mentioned.

-As we can use both ‘r+’ and ‘w+’ mode for reading and writing a file, they are more confusing.
+As we can use both ‘r+’ and ‘w+’ modes are used for reading and writing a file, they are more confusing.
+But there is a catch.
 Read the difference between ‘r+’ and ‘w+’ mode in Python.

 What is the default file mode?